ucloud/uai-sdk/examples/tensorflow/train/im2txt/README.md

     sudo nvidia-docker run -it -v /data/im2txt/data/:/data/data -v /data/im2txt/output:/data/output uhub.ucloud.cn/uai_dockers/im2txt-train-gpu:test /bin/bash -c "cd /data && /usr/bin/python /data/train.py --input_file_pattern=/data/data/train-?????-of-00256 --inception_checkpoint_file=/data/data/inception_v3.ckpt --train_dir=/data/output/ --number_of_steps=1000000"

-Or, recommandedly, you can run the training on UAI-Train platform: https://docs.ucloud.cn/ai/uai-train/tutorial/tf-mnist/train
+Or, recommandedly, you can run the training on UAI-Train platform.
+For a guidance: https://docs.ucloud.cn/ai/uai-train/tutorial/tf-mnist/train
 Here is the command to start the training if it is performed on UAI-Training Platform:

 	/data/train.py --input_file_pattern=/data/data/train-?????-of-00256 --inception_checkpoint_file=/data/data/inception_v3.ckpt --train_dir=/data/output/ --number_of_steps=1000000

 Note here that some directory replacement parameters are left out because UAI-Train platform forcingly applies the replacement (to /data/data/ and /data/output/ respectly, so do not use these 2 directories to store data because they will not be found).
 Let the input path be /data/im2txt/data/, or wherever you put data, and output path be /data/im2txt/output/.
 The input tf records and checkpoint and the output model should be in UFile system if you use the UAI-Train system.

 On the training settings, 1000000 rounds of training is experiential to generate effective model outputs.
 The model checkpoint after 1000000 training steps is already good enough for captioning.
 Refer to: https://github.com/ucloud/uai-sdk/new/master/examples/tensorflow/inference/im2txt for using the model to caption images.

+### Run the train: second phase
-Or instead, you can continue to fine-tune the model for even better caption results, but consumes a lot more time.
+Or instead, you can continue to fine-tune the model for even better caption results, while consuming a lot more time.
 For a fine-tune session, repeat the training above, but with some different parameters:

   --input_file_pattern=/data/data/train-?????-of-00256 --train_dir=/data/output/ --number_of_steps=3000000 --train_inception=true

+You can just directly run the above docker image locally or on UAI-Train platform without tinkering with the datasets.

 In the 2nd phase, the entire model, including inception v3 parameters, are trained altogether to fine-tune the model for more 3000000 - 1000000 = 2000000 steps.
 The additonal 2000000 round is yet another experiential number before the model starts to overfit.
+Again, you are free to try out other parameters to examine the result.

 ### Results
 UAI Training produces the trained model containing in several files: some_model.data-00000-of-00001, some_model.meta, some_model.index and checkpoint.
 Now you can go to: https://github.com/ucloud/uai-sdk/tree/master/examples/tensorflow/inference/im2txt to generate captions for some pictures.